aubreypc/cs203-S2019-conduct/conduct.md

 objectively analyzed the options for the best of the team.
 Trust and respect the decision made in order to move on the project.

+* **Acceptable (A):**
+  * Consulting technical leads, expertise, or instructor before a decision is made even if it is a popular opinion.

 * **Unacceptable (U):**
   * Making decisions without notifying team members.
+  * Complaining about a decision after it has been agreed upon by the team(s) involved.
-  * Question the decision after it is made.
+  * Taking actions after the majority's agreement even if the decision is not officially made.
-  * Making a decision based on only popular opinion.

 ## Names of Individuals who Agree to Adhere to the Guide
 Gregory M. Kapfhammer
 Haeley Griffin
 Enpu You